sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/4000 - sections-example-4.md

-Brief overview
+Overview
 ----

 To give a broad overview using vertical sections for a table grid:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/vertical_sections_table_grid.png)

 In the preceding image, 1. define a section then 2.  define a nested vertical section.
-Using abbreviated YML notation to give a brief idea of the more complex SenseML JSON:
+The following abbreviated YML notation to give a brief idea of the more complex SenseML JSON, and shows:

+- Using the Offset Y parameter in a vertical section to exclude non-columnar headings (for example, "2014 Toyota Camry") so as not to break column recognition.
+- The parent section group, `car_model`, uses an offset to include the heading with car model and year.
+- The parent section demonstrates that without a Require Stop parameter, Sensible starts the next section on the first repeated instance of `trim` that follows the starting line vertically, but ignores repeats on the same horizontal line as the starting line.
+The nested section demonstrates the same behavior with the match-all regex `.+` .
+For more information, see TODO LINK section-nuances#multiple anchor matches.
+- Configuring column recognition in a vertical section with the Min Column Gap parameter, so that column recognition doesn't break on the whitespace gaps within each trim specs column.

 ```yml
 sections: